EncSend EncSend

 • Owner crypto profile: encrypted master key (AES-GCM), passphrase-based (PBKDF2-SHA-256).

-• User key vault: encrypted backup of locally stored secret/request keys.
+• User key vault: encrypted backup of locally held secret and request keys.

-• Owner-wrapped request keys per request, including resumable rotation batches with retry support.
+• Owner-wrapped request keys per request and owner-wrapped secret keys per secret; request-key rotation batches include retry support.

 Audit and traceability

-• Access-event tables store the event type, timestamp, user agent, and contextual metadata.
+• Access-event tables persist event type, timestamp, user-agent, and contextual metadata.

 • A dedicated migration removes IP-address columns from session and event-related tables.